uncrustify/uncrustify/README.md

 If a PR is altering the CLI output, files inside those directories might need to be manually updated.
-This often happens when options are added, removed or altered.
+This often happens when options are added, removed, or altered.
 Keep in mind that the version string line (example: `# Uncrustify-0.69.0_f`) of outputs from commands like `--show-config` should be replaced with a blank line.